medvedikMedoviy/json_serializable.dart/README.md

 - Package: <https://pub.dev/packages/json_serializable>
 - [Source code](json_serializable)

-The core package providing Generators for JSON-specific tasks.
+The core package providing Generators for JSON-specific tasks. and cacks

 Import it into your pubspec `dev_dependencies:` section.